 Closed practice.
 Practices will be closed to the public and media unless otherwise designated by the Division III Women's Basketball Committee.
-If a coach opens practice to a person from the media, it is then opened to all media.
-All practice sessions must conclude at least two hours before the scheduled start of competition.
 Teams are not allowed on the competition court from the conclusion of the final practice until 60 minutes before the scheduled start of the second round games, sectional final and championship final.
 In all doubleheaders (first round, sectional semifinals, and national semifinals) no one will be allowed on the court from the conclusion of practice until 30 minutes before the scheduled start.